White paper excerpt

 With Enea Aptilo IoT Connectivity Control Service (IoT CCS), mobile operators can free themselves from these limitations.
 It gives them the freedom to innovate IoT services that were impossible to achieve in a strict 3GPP environment.
 As a result, mobile operators can easily tailor IoT connectivity services to the specific needs of different customer types.

-In our series of end-customer use cases, the time has come to discuss the need for IoT connectivity in the utilities sector.
+In our series of end-customer use cases, the time has come to discuss the need for IoT connectivity in Automotive.

 Hyperscale Cellular IoT – White Paper